Loading…

 Kristy Volesky brings deep experience across education, government, and business partnerships, helping schools, businesses, and communities move from ideas to action through bold vision, strategic alignment, and collective impact.

 A national thought leader in systems-level collaboration, Kristy has worked with schools, colleges, organizations, and state agencies across the country to strengthen connections between education, business, and the community.
-Her work centers on aligning local and regional efforts
+Her work centers on aligning local and regional efforts...
+Read More →

-Thursday October 8, 2026 8:00am - 9:00am PDT
+Thursday October 8, 2026 8:00am - 9:00am MDT

 Mt.
 Sopris B

-8:00am PDT
+8:00am MDT

-Thursday October 8, 2026 8:00am - 9:00am PDT
+Thursday October 8, 2026 8:00am - 9:00am MDT

 Speakers

-avatar for Michelle Carn
+avatar for Alisha Hyslop

-Thursday October 8, 2026 8:00am - 9:00am PDT
+Thursday October 8, 2026 8:00am - 9:00am MDT

-8:00am PDT
+8:00am MDT

-Leadership as the Foundation: Developing Organizational Capacity to implement a new Strategic Plan
+Leadership as the Foundation: Developing Organizational Capacity to Implement a New Strategic Plan

-Thursday October 8, 2026 8:00am - 9:00am PDT
+Thursday October 8, 2026 8:00am - 9:00am MDT

 Recognizing that meaningful change begins with strong leadership, our organization made a deliberate decision: the first action step in implementing the transformation outlined in our strategic plan was to develop our leaders first.
 Research consistently demonstrates that organizations investing in leadership development experience higher levels of employee engagement, stronger cultures of accountability, improved retention, and significantly greater success in achieving strategic goals.
 With this evidence in mind, we prioritized leadership development as the foundation for long-term organizational success and sustainable change.
 This training series was intentionally designed to build the leadership capacity and set foundational expectations required to drive strategic change and to ensure alignment between individual leadership growth and organizational priorities.
 Administrators, Directors, and Leaders are the audience for this session.
 Real world case studies will be used for partner discussion.
 Additionally, sample tools and instruments will be used for audience members to practice and begin seeing how these tools could be used in their daily leadership behaviors.